AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

     >[!NOTE]
     >
     > By default, all authoring templates are stored in the /content/dam/dita-templates folder.
 The `dita-templates` folder contains `topics` and `maps` sub-folders to store the topic and map templates.
 You can add your custom templates \(.dita,.xml, or .ditamapfiles\) in the default template folders.
 Once you add your template in the default folder, you will be able to add them in the global or folder profile.
-For more information about creating custom templates using the Web Editor, see [Create custom authoring template](#id1917D0EG0HJ).
+For more information about creating custom templates using the Editor, see [Create custom authoring template](#id1917D0EG0HJ).

     ![](assets/search-author-temp.png){width="550"}